 Digital Object Identifier (DOI)

 Lu, Jia; Li, Chaokun; Shi, Chunwei; Balducci, James; Huang, Hanju; Ji, Hong Long; Chang, Yongchang; and Huang, Yao, "Identification Of Novel Splice Variants And Exons Of Human Endothelial Cell-Specific Chemotaxic Regulator (Ecscr) By Bioinformatics Analysis" (2012).
-Neurobiology.
+Translational Neuroscience.
 56.